-Please note that these rules do not necessarily apply to other components of the waiver request, such as the State's AMOs, which are overviewed later in this section and described in detail in Section 2.B. .
+Please note that these rules do not necessarily apply to other components of the waiver request, such as the State's AMOs, which are overviewed later in this section and described in detail in Section 2.B.
+For example, the N-size of 30 described for the State's A-F School Grading System does not apply to the AMOs or Focus School calculations, both of which have an N-size of 25.